VictorDutto/QAEngine/README.md

 ## Usage

-`pip install -r requirements.txt`
+This project as been mostly tested on collab environments, with the installations done with `pip install -r requirements.txt`

 A little note, this project uses faiss, which is not compatible with all python version